CarlosNatanauan/cine_scout/README.md

 ## API

-This application uses the [The Movie Database (TMDb) API](https://www.themoviedb.org/documentation/api) to fetch movie data.
-The TMDb API provides access to a vast collection of movie and TV show data, including:
+This application uses the **REST API** provided by [The Movie Database (TMDb) API](https://www.themoviedb.org/documentation/api) to fetch movie data.
+The TMDb API is a public API that allows developers to access a vast collection of movie and TV show data through standard HTTP requests.
+Key features of the API include:

 - Movie details (title, overview, release date, genres, etc.)
 - Cast information